What are Transaction Disputes? Why Do Customers Dispute Their Transactions?

 - Merchants often don’t fight invalid customer disputes, considering them an unavoidable cost of doing business.

 - Misinformed customers erroneously equate a chargeback with a refund.

 - Customers who successfully file a dispute are more likely to repeat the behavior.

-Issuers should only file transaction disputes in cases of criminal fraud, or merchant misconduct.
+Issuers should only file dispute a transaction in cases of criminal fraud or merchant misconduct.
 This means the ability to prevent legitimate disputes is in your hands.

 The best strategy is to adopt a chargeback mitigation plan that includes both 1) best practices for criminal fraud prevention, and 2) tactics to eliminate errors.
 Once you’ve weeded out these threats, all remaining chargebacks should be cases of friendly fraud, which you can engage through tactical representment.

 There’s no quick or easy solution for preventing transaction disputes.
 With the right strategies in place, though, you can protect your business—and your bottom line.